 - Wrap garlic bulb in foil and roast in the oven at 300 degrees 45 minutes.
 Remove from the oven and smash 3 cloves with a fork.
 Set aside.

 - Wash the potatoes Place the potatoes in a large pot and cover with water.
-Add ½ tablespoon to the water.
+Add ½ tablespoon salt to the water.
 Bring to a boil.

 - Boil approximately 20 minutes.
-Cook time will depend on how large you cube the potatoes.
+Cook time will depend on how large the potatoes.
 They will be done when fork-tender.
 Rub the skin off with two kitchen towels if you want the skins removed.

 - Add the potatoes back to the hot pan.
 Add the melted butter and stir until it's absorbed